Engine Cooling Gearbox

 If you undo all this could potentially drop into you're gearbox and if you haven't already banged you're head against the hull you soon will be in frustration!

-The shaft and cogs pictured left below in the first picture slides up and connects with the picture above.
-Its a wonderful piece of engineering only really spoilt by some corrosion due to the oil and water mix.
-I would have taken more pictures of this gearbox but I am in a tight short of space shed.
+Its a wonderful piece of engineering only really spoilt by some light corrosion due to the oil and water mix.
+I would have taken more pictures of this gearbox but I had very little space to move about in.

 Jim Davies has supplied a few extra pictures that show some of the reassembly of a gearbox which I'm very grateful for.